taraspos/lviv-golang-meetup-2016-09-example/AZURE_DEMO.md

   - Choose Web App name
   - Choose or create new Resource Group
   - Choose or create new Service Plan
-  - Enable/Disable App Insights(not works for Golang apps)
+  - Enable/Disable App Insights(does not support Golang apps)

     ![](static/azure/2-configure-webapp.png)